sophierain/contract2game/README.md

        2. they do not: (e.g. a /= A, a /= B):
           1. the first is not implied by the second: skip and hope it gets rewritten in the future
           2. the first is implied by the second: add the negation of the second to the first

+### Safety of Integer -> Real Conversion

+We think that this is a sound over abstraction for all arithmetic ops except division.

+TODO: document our reasoning.

 ## State Tree -> Game Tree